Skip to content

 Numeracy: 17 multiple-choice questions were administered in order of difficulty within each curriculum topic.
 The order was as follows: Whole Numbers and Time (NT) x 2, Measures and Proportions (MP) x 2, Weights and Scales (WS) x 3, Length and Scaling (LS) x 3, Charts and Data (CD) x1, Money Calculations (MC) x 4, Basic Money (BM) x2.
 The assessment started and finished on an 'Entry level 3 question' (Parsons, 2012).

-Link to questionnaire:Not available: Examples in Parsons (2012)
+Link to questionnaire:Not available: Examples in Parsons (2012) in "Technical Resources" below.

-Scoring:Literacy: Scored ranged from 0 to 20 for each of the two tiers, where any correct answer was given a 1, any incorrect answer 0.
+Scoring:Literacy: Scored ranged from 0 to 20 for each of the two tiers, where any correct answer was given a 1, and any incorrect answer 0.
 However, to calculate an overall score including all participants, those who answered the lower tier i.e. less difficult section were assumed not to have been able to answer the higher tier questions and accordingly scored 0, while those completing the higher tire received a score of 1.

 Numeracy: Scores ranged from 0 to 17; any correct answer was given a 1, any incorrect answer 0